Do you have an idea for building welcoming, inclusive community?

 - interfaith understanding

-That’s not to say a new ministry must focus on all of these values — but any proposal we accept will be guided by and attentive to these non-negotiable values wherever relevant in the ministry’s mission and program.
+That’s not to say a new ministry or program must focus on all of these values — but successful proposals will be guided by and attentive to these non-negotiable values wherever relevant in the potential grantee’s mission and program.
 To learn more, visit Holy Covenant’s website and that of the United Church of Christ.

 The field for proposals remains open to a broad range of innovative ideas, whether establishing a new program or expanding an existing initiative.